05 May Waterfall Jersey Skirt

 The final pattern has a contour waistband and one main skirt pattern for the front and the back (cut on CF fold).
 The large curve in the pattern is gathered and joined to the CF turnback.
 This is then folded back to the CF to support the front gathers to the hem.
 Use medium-weight stretch interlining for the waistband.
 Depending on your stretch knit, you may need an invisible zip in the CB opening.

 Hoping you all enjoy this new #PatternPuzzle and feel free to comment or email me if you have any questions.
+If you’d like to buy a copy of these pattern making notes for your own personal use at home you’ll find them here: Waterfall Jersey Skirt- Pattern Making Instructions.
 Enjoy 🙂